bilal1290/CreatinglyLowCode/Readme.md

-# Cypress Framework Setup with Page Object Model (POM)
+# Cypress Framework Setup with Page Object Model (POM) for Creatingly LowCode Automation

 This repository contains a setup guide and structure for implementing Cypress automated tests using the Page Object Model (POM) approach.